5 Ways to Have a Difficult Conversation In 2023

-What what can I do to ensure that the conversation is a good one?
+What can I do to ensure that the conversation is a good one?

 #1 – Let go of assumptions.

-And they are all that I can think about.
-More even than the content of the talk.
+And they are all that I can think about more even than the talk’s content.
 I just don’t know what will happen and it worries me.